iavilela/computationalEpidemiology/README.md

 # Computational Epidemiology
 ---

-This repository provides the scripts used for the final project of the computational epidemilogy course (University of Ber, 2022) along with a brief documentation.
+This repository provides the scripts used for the final project of the computational epidemilogy course (University of Bern, 2022) along with a brief documentation.

 ## R script descriptions
 The `SIRstandard.R` script is nearly identical to the script provided by the course.